sidrumade/NoPhoneSpam/README.md

 NoPhoneSpam is not intended as a feature-rich call-spam fighting app, but as a replacement for Android's missing call blocking feature.

-If you have Android 6+, you don't need this app, because call blocking should be supported natively.

 [<img src="https://f-droid.org/badge/get-it-on.png"
       alt="Get it on F-Droid"